godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 Accessing Scene Node Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will be by far the most common way to edit *Scene Nodes* in Visual Scripting.
-Simply select a *Scene Node* from the *Scene Tree*, go to the inspector, find *The Name* of the property you want to edit (hint, *not* the value!) and drag it to the canvas:
+This is the most common way to edit *Scene Nodes* in Visual Scripting.
+Select a *Scene Node* from the *Scene Tree*, go to the Inspector, find *the Name* of the property you want to edit (hint, *not* the value!) and drag it to the canvas:

 .. image:: img/visual_script21.png